 Katana allows you to keep in constant contact with real-time updates, see exactly what stage production is at, and even be involved, for example, the CM runs out of raw material you can immediately order more.

-Essentially, Katana allows you to oversee manufacturing in a workshop on the other side of the world, as easy as if you were on the production line.
+Essentially, Katana allows you to oversee manufacturing in a factory on the other side of the world, as easy as if you were on the production line.

-But Katana doesn’t stop there, when you implement the software into your workshop you can take advantage of other powerful features such as:
+But Katana doesn’t stop there, when you implement the software into your shop floor you can take advantage of other powerful features such as:

 — A centralized point to manage your entire business;